CookieBonBon/CookieBonBon/README.md

 ⁺‧₊˚ ཐི⋆♱⋆ཋྀ ˚₊‧⁺

 ★ .
-C+H freely I BEG even if my skin doesn’t have c+h on it 🙏☹️ I don't want y'all to be lonely plus I don’t bite for no reason at all!!
+C+H freely I BEG although ask to c+h only when my skin doesn't have it in the name or I'm already sitting with someone else 🙏☹️ I don't want y'all to be lonely plus I don’t bite for no reason at all!!
 Just be appropriate please ( ˶ˆᗜˆ˵ )

 ★ .
 Always ask if wanting to take inspo from my skins, of course don't make it obvious